stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 But this only checks that the argument was not `null` rather than verifying the actual value.
 Additionally __every__ argument would then have to be an argument matcher which just adds more development complexity and obfuscates the test.

-Alternatively a Mockito _answer_ could be used to initialise the returned handler argument, but that would require tedious and repetitive code for _every_ unit-test that exercises API methods with by-reference return values (which is pretty much all of them).
+Alternatively a Mockito _answer_ could be used to initialise the reference argument, but that would require tedious and repetitive code for _every_ unit-test that exercises API methods with by-reference return values (which is pretty much all the methods that instantiate Vulkan components).

 To resolve (or at least mitigate) this issue we introduce the _reference factory_ that is responsible for generating by-reference objects used in API calls: